 I must warn you, before words like “1st world problems” are uttered, might I suggest that this is a “3rd world problem”.

-See I grew up in Bolivia with wonderful maids who would cook for our families and friends.
-I have extremely fond memories of them and can name them to the very first maid who cooked for us, along with their signature dish, and who to me was like a big sister.
+See I grew up in Bolivia with wonderful women who would cook for our families and friends.
+I have extremely fond memories of them and can name them to the very first house cook, who cooked for us, along with their signature dish, and who to me was like a big sister.

 Yes my grandmother also cooked occasionally, mainly cakes, but none of that translates to me wanting to cook to recreate the flavours or experience.
 My mother cooked, but badly.
 My aunts cooked, competitively.
 What this malaise does do, is make me want to eat something dished up by someone else.